digicatapult/sqnc-documentation/docs/tokenModels/example.md

 ### Roles

 Roles are consistent across all token types so must be defined first.
 Part of guard railing transactions is defining which roles can run which transactions.
 Here there are two types of role, `Customer` and `Restaurant`. `Restaurant` transactions are keyed as `black` and `Customer` as `red`.
-These are only role keys, not a specific customer or restaurant, any number of accounts on the chain can take the role of a customer or restaurant within a process.
+These are role keys, not a specific customer or restaurant, any number of accounts on the chain can take the role of a customer or restaurant within a process.

 ![example roles](../../assets/tokenModels/example-roles.png)